 Our government is taking a lot of steps as well.
 Recently China’s central bank bought a 1% stake in HDFC bank of India.
 The Indian government after that changed FDI rules as our economy is currently down and we don’t want China to take advantage of it.
 If any country, which shares its land borders with India wishes to invest in Indian banks then it will first have to take permission from our government.
 This is a very appreciable step, and in this way, the Indian government can know where the Chinese government is investing.

 The Government should take various other initiatives as well.
 They should frame an overall record of Chinese investments in India.
 How the public and private companies are investing here.
 Investments made by public companies are much more problematic.
-Indian government should invest in Indian startups so that the owner remains in the home country only.
-They should also ease the tax laws as it will provide foreign investors the confidence to invest.
+The Indian government should invest in Indian startups so that the owner remains in the home country only.
+They should also ease the tax laws as it will provide foreign investors with the confidence to invest.
 Change of tax laws every year should not be done, rather they should be streamlined.
-Startups should be provided with other benefits as well, like discounts in office space, electricity, manufacturing, etc. or in other words extra perks.
+Startups should be provided with other benefits as well, like discounts on office space, electricity, manufacturing, etc. or in other words extra perks.
 So that more startups are formed in India and they also get registered in India.

 Every state government should expand its startup ecosystem so that its economy grows.
 Banning is not a solution.
 We should praise our startups instead so that they get ready to compete with startups outside and earn good sums of money.